0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/OpenAdmin/OpenAdmin.md

 1. `/artwork`
 2. `/music`

 we browse to them after opening up `burp` and proxying the traffic through it.
-This is because burp would log all the traffic and will show us all the request made by the website.
+This is because burp would log all the traffic and will show us all the requests made by the website.
 This can show us a lot of hidden directories.

 *after pressing `login` on the `music` directory web page,* we get redirected to `/ona`